fery13/ashishrsai.github.io/_pages/about.md

   - /about.html
 ---

-I’m currently a Ph.D. student at the Irish Software Research Center (Lero).
+I’m currently a Ph.D. student at the Irish Software Research Centre (Lero).
 Prior to joining Lero, I completed my masters at the University of Limerick, where I specialized in information and network security.

 Teaching
 ======